assemihab/NARSS-Shoreline-Detection-Web-Application/README.md

  First, you need to activate the backend.
 You'll require the Conda package installer to install the dependencies of the environment, all of which are listed in the requirements file in the backend folder.

-Right now, the only implemented function is 'dimg.'
+Right now, the only implemented function is `Download Imagery`.
 This function is used to download images from GEE (Google Earth Engine) using the open-source 'coastsat' repository, specifically by modifying a script called 'SDS.download.

-paraphrased text on how to install the dependencies of coastsat:
+## Configuration
-"
+### Installing the dependencies of coastsat:
 To run the toolbox you first need to install the required Python packages in an environment.
 To do this we will use **Anaconda**, which can be downloaded freely [here](https://www.anaconda.com/download/).
 If you are a more advanced user and have **Mamba** installed, use Mamba as it will install everything faster and without problems.

 Once you have it installed on your PC, open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to go the folder where you have downloaded this repository.